Work-Study Program

 If you are an employee of a company, all your absences must be justified.

-Employers must provide us with a list of tasks you will be assigned as part of your contract, and these tasks must be approved by the academic advisors for your program.
+Employers must provide us with a list of assignments that will be assigned to you as part of your contract, and these assignments must be approved by the academic advisors for your program.

-This ensures that the company you wish to join assigns you tasks that are relevant to your program.
+This ensures that the company you wish to join assigns you tasks that are relevant to your program of study.

-That's right; especially when it comes to Master's program applications or admission responses on the Mon Master platform arriving late, the company has no choice but to allow for a delay.
+That's right; especially when it comes to Master's program applications or admission responses on the Mon Master platform, which often arrive late, the company has no choice but to allow for a delay.

-To date, no Bachelor’s degree programs are available through work-study programs.
+To date, no Bachelor’s Degree (Licence 2) programs are available through a work-study program.

-For a program to be offered through a work-study format, its schedule must be adapted to this learning model, and time must be set aside for work placements, which requires significant adjustments on the part of academic administrators.
+For a program to be offered through a work-study program, its pace must be adapted to this learning model, and time must be set aside for students to work at a company—which requires significant adjustments on the part of academic administrators.

-Work-study programs are currently only available during the final years of the General Bachelor’s degree and for a limited number of programs.
+Work-study programs are currently available only during the final years of the General Bachelor's degree program and in a limited number of degree programs.

 You can certainly pursue a master's degree through a work-study program, whether under a professional training contract or an apprenticeship contract.